-What started as a joke when the founders went to Burning Man became a full-blown tradition with everyone waiting with bated breath to find out the next Google Doodle.
+What started as a joke when the founders went to Burning Man became a full-blown tradition with everyone waiting with bated breath to find out the following Google Doodle.

-They can go back to the drawing board and take a hard look at the operating model, sourcing, price, assortment, communication, and packaging of their private labels.
+They can go back to the drawing board and take a hard look at their private labels' operating model, sourcing, price, assortment, communication, and packaging.
 The private brands should also be ready to take advantage of the frequent economic uncertainties as they have the upper hand there as they can cater to the masses by being affordable.

 Is Going off-Brand Likely to Take Off?

 So, the biggest question on everyone's mind is:

 Is going off-brand become a trend?
 Or, will these brands continue to stay below the radar of the ever-evolving and aware consumer?

 As mentioned earlier in this piece, it is crucial to know the customer demographic when launching a product.
 Millennials looking to live on a budget early on in their careers are the apt target audience for off-brand items.

 Off-branded products will also appeal to those who are looking to adopt a minimalist lifestyle and retire early.

 Customer inclinations and perception towards brands, their position on the never-ending price vs. quality debate, and the organization's reasoning to start an off-brand are crucial.